Skip to main content

 The Passage contract helps move assets from Ethereum to Signet instantly.
 Signet nodes listen for Passage events, and mint tokens on Signet in the same block.

-Consult the Pecorino Quickstart guide for contract addresses and RPC endpoints.
+Consult the Parmigiana Quickstart guide for contract addresses and RPC endpoints.

 Setup